NT-AUTHORITY/NoUTM/README.md

 ### From Microsoft Edge Addons [NOT available]
 1. Visit the [Microsoft Edge Addons]()
-2. Click "Add to Chrome"
+2. Click "Add to Edge"
 3. Confirm the installation

 ### Manual Installation